Excel Notebook

 |---|---|---|

-| Filter rows | AutoFilter or boolean formula | df[df['col'] == val] |
+| Filter rows | AutoFilter or a boolean formula | df[df['col'] == val] |

 | VLOOKUP / XLOOKUP | =XLOOKUP(...) |